adityasingh151/WeatherApp/README.md

    Then type in "localhost:3000" in your web browser to run the application.

 ## Usage
-Click the "Get Random Joke" button to fetch a random joke.
+Click the "Get Weather" button to fetch the weather details of that location.
-The joke setup and punchline will be displayed below the button.

 ## Credits
 Tailwind CSS: https://tailwindcss.com/